huggingface/community-events/gradio-blocks/README.md

 Once a model has been picked from the choices above or feel free to try your own idea, you can share a model in a Space using Gradio

-Read more about how to add Gradio spaces [here](https://huggingface.co/blog/gradio-spaces).
+Read more about how to add [Gradio spaces](https://huggingface.co/blog/gradio-spaces).

 Steps to add Gradio Spaces to the Gradio Blocks Party org
 1. Create an account on Hugging Face